mcboyd-bu/Website/docs/labs/lab2.rst

 =====================

 Jupyter Notebook
-"""""""""""""""""""""""
+""""""""""""""""

 Work through the `lab 2 Jupyter notebook <https://github.com/MITLLRacecar/Student/blob/master/labs/lab2/lab2.ipynb>`_ on the car.
 This Jupyter notebook will help you experiment with image processing and build up functions that you will need for the main challenges.

-Warmup: Smoother Line Following
+Warm Up: Smoother Line Following
-"""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""

 Open the racecar directory on your computer in Visual Studio Code.
-The starter code for lab 2 (labs/lab2/lab2.py) instructs the car to to follow a blue line.
+The starter code for lab 2 (``labs/lab2/lab2.py``) instructs the car to to follow a blue line.
 However, this implementation is very jerky.

-Replace the "TODO: (warmup)" comment with code that allows the car to follow a blue line more smoothly.
+Replace the ``TODO: (warm up)`` comment with code that allows the car to follow a blue line more smoothly.

 Main Challenge 1: Color Priority
 """"""""""""""""""""""""""""""""

-Replace the "TODO: (challenge 1)" comments with code that allows the car to follow lines of the following colors with the following priorities:
+Replace the ``TODO: (challenge 1)`` comments with code that allows the car to follow lines of the following colors with the following priorities:

 1. Red (highest priority)
 2. Green